ebai101/barback/README.md

 # Clickable links

 You need Keyboard Maestro for the links to reveal files in the Finder.
+You also need to be running one of [these terminal emulators](https://github.com/Alhadis/OSC8-Adoption/), which unfortunately does not include Terminal.app (yet.)
 The macro I use looks like this:

 ![image](https://github.com/ebai101/audio-duplicates/assets/11427711/5b0ce0c9-b41f-4559-bbe5-f6fe23f00942)